TommyBetz/Stock-Brokers/README.md

 Our code is written in Python and executed on Google Google Cloud Dataproc (Cloud-native Apache Hadoop and Apache Spark) and Google Colab.
 Given the required libraries are installed, this code can also run locally.
 However, as the twitter dataset reaches 3 TB, we recommend Google Dataproc for downloading and pre-processing such data volume.

-For the visualizations part we used PowerBI.
+For the visualizations part we used Power BI.

 What things you need to install the software and how to install them